irenealgi/irenealegre.com/_posts/2019-03-12-seven-cognitive-biases.md

 While working on an explanation or example for the Confirmation bias, I came up with the idea that _Pride and Prejudice_'s was built upon the confirmation bias.
 Without going into too much detail, the main character – Elizabeth Bennet – has a first encounter with the hero – Darcy – that doesn't go well and influences her opinion of him for the rest of the story.
 As a result, everything Darcy does in order to fix that relationship will be misinterpreted by Elizabeth, as she is looking for ways to confirm that Darcy is a despicable man (because, really, he didn't think her attractive enough to dance with).

-When I came up with this thesis, I googled it up and found an article about that same idea, which confirmed my thesis.
+When I came up with this thesis, I _googled_ it up and found an article about that same idea, which confirmed my thesis.
 This alone confirmed my own assumption, meaning I fell into the confirmation bias myself!

 ## Find out more

 I hope I have given you some food for thought, and that you want to learn more about cognitive biases.
 The books below are great introductions to cognitive biases and behavioural economics.

+- _Predictably Irrational_, Dan Ariely
+- _Thinking, Fast and Slow_, Daniel Kahneman
+- _The art of thinking clearly_, Rolf Dobelli
+- _Factfulness_, Hans Rosling

 ![](images/blog/cognitive-biases/books-about-cognitive-biases.png)